bewantbe/cerevi/README.md

 # or
 #docker-compose build          # rerun when code changes
 #docker-compose up             # ctrl + C to stop
+# or use docker compose instead of docker-compose

 # Access the application
 open http://localhost:3000    # Frontend